psycopg/psycopg/docs/basic/pgtypes.rst

     `!Range` objects are immutable, hashable, and support the ``in`` operator (checking if an element is within the range).
 They can be tested for equivalence.
-Empty ranges evaluate to `!False` in boolean context, nonempty evaluate to `!True`.
+Empty ranges evaluate to `!False` in a boolean context, nonempty ones evaluate to `!True`.

     `!Range` objects have the following attributes: